yumataesu/ModernOpenGL-AdventCal2017/README.md

 * To help some creative coders to learn OpenGL.

 ## Env
- Almost all of code will work.(not tested on Linux) If you run a OpenGL 4.3~ project, you can use Windows.
+ Almost all of code will work.
+If you run a OpenGL 4.3~ project, please use Windows.

 * openFrameworks 0.9.8
 * OpenGL 4.1 or higher